Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) Although 'banter' may be the intention, All Nova Corporation Personnel are disallowed to issue needless remarks with a hurtful and offensive tone to other personnel.*

+*c) Additionally, slander of departments in any form is covered by this clause.*

 2) Discussion, Hinting, and Distribution of restricted material are strictly prohibited in an area where personnel with no access to said material is present or could be present.

 *a) Should a breach of restricted material occur, actions dictated within the Information Breach Procedures are to be followed at all times.*